-Assessment is based on evaluating the student's work through the final report (90%) and participation effort (10%).
+Assessment is based on evaluating the student's work through the final report (80%), integrative learning (5%), team evaluation (5%) and participation effort (10%).

 The breakdowns for marking the report are as follows: literature review/background (10%); execution of the research project, quality of analysis, discussion of results (50%); conclusions and value added (20%); and document presentation (20%).